Looking for the best Linux distro to learn hacking?

 Whether you want to pursue a career in information security, are already working as a security professional, or are just interested in the field, a decent Linux distro that suits your purposes is a must.

-Here’s a list of various Linux distributions focusing on security.
-These distros provide multiple tools that are needed for assessing networking security and other similar tasks.
-The list is in no particular order.
+These distros provide multiple tools for assessing networking security and other similar tasks.

 1. Kali Linux

 Kali Linux is the most widely known Linux distro for ethical hacking and penetration testing.
-Kali Linux is developed by Offensive Security and previously by BackTrack.
+It is developed by Offensive Security.

-It’s the most advanced penetration testing platform out there, supporting a wide range of devices and hardware platforms.
+It is the most advanced penetration testing platform, supporting various devices and hardware platforms.
 Moreover, Kali Linux provides decent documentation and has a large and active community.

 You can easily install Kali Linux in VirtualBox inside Windows and start practicing hacking right away.

-BackBox is a Ubuntu-based distro developed for the purposes of penetration testing and security assessment.
-It’s one of the best distros in its field.
+BackBox is a Ubuntu-based distro developed for penetration testing and security assessment.

-BlackArch is a penetration testing and security research distro built on top of Arch Linux.
+BlackArch is a penetration testing and security research distro built on Arch Linux.

 Samurai Web Testing Framework is developed with the sole purpose of penetration testing on the web.
-Another aspect of this distro is that it comes as a virtual machine, supported by Virtualbox and VMware.
+Another aspect of this distro is that it is a virtual machine tailored, supported by Virtualbox and VMware.

-Samurai Web Testing Framework is based on Ubuntu and contains the best free and open-source tools that focus on testing and attacking websites.
+Samurai Web Testing Framework is based on Ubuntu and contains the best free and open-source tools for testing and attacking websites.

 It also includes a pre-configured wiki set up to store information during your penetration tests.

 Pentoo is based on Gentoo Linux.
-It is a distro focused on security and penetration testing and is available as LiveCD with Persistence Support (meaning any changes made in the live environment will be available on the next boot if you use a USB stick).
+It is a distro focused on security and penetration testing.
+It is available as LiveCD with Persistence Support (meaning any changes made in the live environment will be available on the next boot if you use a USB stick).

-Pentoo is basically a Gentoo installation with lots of customized tools, kernel features and much more.
+Pentoo is a Gentoo installation with many customized tools, kernel features, and more.
 It uses the XFCE desktop environment.

-If you are already a Gentoo user, you can install Pentoo as an overlay on it.
+If you are already a Gentoo user, you can install Pentoo as an overlay.

 CAINE stands for Computer Aided Investigative Environment.
-It is intended as a digital forensics project and is completely focused on this field.
+It is intended as a digital forensics project and is entirely focused on this field.

-CAINE comes with a wide variety of tools developed for the purposes of system forensics and analysis.
+CAINE comes with a wide variety of tools developed for system forensics and analysis.

 Network Security Toolkit is a bootable live ISO based on Fedora.
-It provides security professionals and network administrators with a wide range of open-source network security tools.
+It provides security professionals and network administrators with various open-source network security tools.

-Network Security Toolkit has an advanced Web User Interface for system/network administration, navigation, automation, network monitoring & analysis and the configuration of many applications found in the Network Security Toolkit distro.
+Network Security Toolkit has an advanced Web User Interface for system/network administration, navigation, automation, network monitoring & analysis, and the configuration of many applications in the Network Security Toolkit distro.

 Fedora Security Spin is a variation of Fedora designed for security auditing and testing, which can also be used for teaching purposes.

-The purpose of this distro is to support students and teachers while they practice or learn security methodologies: information security, web application security, forensics analysis and so on.
+This distro aims to support students and teachers while they practice or learn security methodologies: information security, web application security, forensics analysis, and so on.

-ArchStrike (previously known as ArchAssault) is a project based on Arch Linux for penetration testers and security professionals.
+ArchStrike (formerly ArchAssault) is a project based on Arch Linux for penetration testers and security professionals.

-It comes with all the best parts of Arch Linux amd additional tools for penetration testing and cyber security.
-ArchStrike includes thousands of tools and applications, all categorized into modular package groups.
+It comes with all the best parts of Arch Linux and additional tools for penetration testing and cyber security.
+ArchStrike includes thousands of tools and applications categorized into modular package groups.

-Which of the hacking Linux distros we mentioned have you tried?
+Which of the hacking Linux distros have you tried?
 Want to suggest a distro that we missed?
 Share your thoughts in the comment section.